MMO USAPA Sanctioning

 - Tournament results are used to calculate USAPA Tournament Player Ratings (UTPR) with an 80% weight factor

-- Standardized and Approved IFP Rules and playing formats will be used
+- Standardized and Approved USAPA/IFP Rules and playing formats will be used

 - Accurate bracketing and seeding using the official USAPA ratings makes for a more competitive and fun tournament for all participants